The Kiehl Family

 At the turn of the century after the consolidation Seattle’s street railway lines most people got around town on Stone & Webster streetcars.
 Only the very rich had access to horse drawn carriages, and most folks did their shopping on foot or by using the streetcars.
 Consequently, all kinds of small stores popped up along the lines.
 The mix of residential and commercial uses was not controlled.
 In fact, Seattle got its first zoning ordinance on June 28, 1923 (Ordinance 45382), well after most the little mom and pop shops were built.

-The ring of small shops along the crown of Queen Anne along the streetcar lines dramatically contributes to the special quality of the neighborhood (slideshow at right).
+The ring of small shops along the crown of Queen Anne along the streetcar lines dramatically contributes to the special quality of the neighborhood.
 The pattern is not unique to Queen Anne Hill nor to the rest of Seattle or other cities around the country.
 Even if the many grocery and hardware stores have been replaced by doughnut, ice cream and pizza shops, the list of their locations is surprisingly long:

 - McGraw St. at 6th and 7th Ave.
 W.